 WHAT YOU NEED TO REALIZE IN ORDER TO UNDERSTAND

-What you need to realize in order to properly understand the true nature of today’s income tax, which has been implemented directly from the original legislation that was enacted and upheld when tested by the Supreme Court in 1916, is that, first: in 1916 the court determined the income tax legislation being tested was constitutional as an indirect tax.
+What you need to realize in order to properly understand the true nature of today’s income tax laws, which has been implemented directly from the original legislation that was enacted and upheld when tested by the Supreme Court in 1916, is that, first: in 1916 the court determined the income tax legislation being tested was constitutional as an indirect tax, and rejected the argument that the tax was a direct tax without apportionment.

 "...by the previous ruling (Brushaber v.
 Union Pacific R.R.
 Co), it was settled that the provisions of the 16th Amendment conferred no new power of taxation but simply prohibited the previous complete and plenary power of income taxation possessed by Congress from the beginning from being taken out of the category of indirect taxation to which it inherently belonged.."
 Stanton v.
 Baltic Mining Co., 240 US 103, 112-113 (1916)